 Is it a crime to make a juvenile space movie?

 The intrepid crew mostly behaves like employees standing around the water cooler.
-Jack Kruschen very shortly played his most memorable role, the kindly doctor-neighbor to Jack Lemmon in Billy Wilder’s The Apartment.
-Here he’s a dopey sergeant who loves his ‘Freeze-ray’ gun and reads juvenile space monster fiction.
+Jack Kruschen would very shortly play his most memorable role, the kindly doctor-neighbor to Jack Lemmon in Billy Wilder’s The Apartment.
+Here he’s a dopey sergeant who reads juvenile space monster fiction and loves his ‘Freeze-ray’ gun.
 The Sarge touches Iris’s arm once, but is soon outpaced by Gerald Mohr’s wolfishly oily O’Bannion.
 Actor Mohr really believes in his sex appeal; he’s all but intolerable making the moves on Peggie Castle back in the early atom war thriller Invasion U.S.A..
 The object of his affections here is the visually memorable Nora Hayden, a stunning redhead with a killer smile that says, ‘let’s have fun.’
 The problem is that Ms. Hayden either can’t act, or Ib Melchoir hadn’t a clue as to how to direct her.
-During tense moments Irish sits smiling stupidly, as if not told that the camera is running.
+During one tense moment Irish sits smiling stupidly, as if not told that the camera is running.
 In many shots she maintains a bovine neutral expression until her turn to speak comes around.
 Then she bursts forward with an off-pitch emotional statement.
 It’s painful to see.

 Another hint that the producer-director team of Pink and Melchoir was problematic comes forward with the fact that the cinematographer was the great artist Stanley Cortez.
 The legendary lighting cameraman had filmed for Orson Welles and Charles Laughton, and was noted for responding well to creative challenges and performing miracles with limited resources.
 Welles complained that he was slow, but I hardly think that problem would apply here on these tiny sets.
 One might think that an ace like Cortez could save everyone time and money by advising the newbie director and calling some of the shots.
 Sid Pink’s later record suggests that Cortez likely gave up trying to get his producer to listen, and opted to sit back and do what he was told.
 Pink would later award himself multiple unearned creative credits.
 In later interviews he aggressively minimized the contribution of his collaborators, especially Ib Melchoir, and exaggerated his own.